 Fertility medicine is a rapidly changing field.
 The technology of five years ago is virtually obsolete today.
 Someone who could not get pregnant 20 years ago may easily be able to do so today.
 If your doctor is a generalist, not someone who specializes in even the toughest fertility cases, he or she is simply not going to be up-to-date on the latest medical advancements.

-Many people are reluctant to see a specialist because of concerns about money, invasive medical procedures, or facing the realities of infertility.
+Many people are reluctant to see a fertility doctor because of concerns about money, invasive medical procedures, or facing the realities of infertility.
 We understand that.
 When you consult a fertility doctor, though, you stand to save time and money.
 The Center of Reproductive Medicine works with you to minimize appointments, blood work, and invasive procedures to only those that are absolutely necessary.
 We have the skills to properly diagnose you, and we promise to offer you comprehensive, personalized treatment that maximizes your chances of successful parenthood.